 SLHA will check UIV sources and/or request information from third party sources to verify that certain forms of income such as unemployment benefits, TANF, SSI, etc., are not being received by families claiming to have zero annual income.
-Income of families claiming to have zero income will be reviewed at least every six months.
+SLHA will no longer conduct zero income review for zero income families.
+Instead, SLHA will monitor zero income families in EIV to identify increases in income.